Which spirulina supplements are best?

 Top spirulina supplement for the money

-What you need to know: These affordable spirulina supplements are certified-organic and effective.
+What you need to know: These affordable spirulina supplements come in vegan capsules.

-What you’ll love: With this supplement, you get 500 tablets in a bottle for less than $25.
-Users felt they noticed positive effects relatively quickly after they began using this spirulina supplement.
+What you’ll love: You get 120 capsules in a pack.
+Users felt they noticed positive effects relatively quickly after using this spirulina supplement.
 This supplement is vegan-friendly.
 Most users felt this supplement didn’t have an unpleasant taste and was easy to digest.

 Worth checking out

-What you need to know: This organic spirulina powder is ideal for shakes and smoothies.
+What you need to know: This California-grown spirulina powder is ideal for shakes and smoothies.

 Where to buy: Sold by Amazon